CDLUC3/mrt-admin-lambda/src-colladmin/README.md

     - POST /admin/submissions/<freeze|thaw>

 ## Issues/Questions
-- [ ] The "Collection" array is not populating for profile objects - it is returning as an empty string
+- [X ] The "Collection" array is not populating for profile objects - it is returning as an empty string
+  - *Now populated as collectionName field*
   - This field will be used to connect the profile object to the database object

 ## Not yet implemented